- Professor, Department of History

 Deeply committed to archival research, I nonetheless find it crucial to maintain an active interest in cultural and critical theory.
 The mutual illumination of “theory” and “practice” often informs my teaching, as well, at both undergraduate and graduate level.

-I am a member of the History Workshop Journal Editorial Collective and Secretary of the Bloomington Faculty Council.
+I am a member of the History Workshop Journal Editorial Collective and President-Elect of the Bloomington Faculty Council.
 If you would like to know more about the Center for Eighteenth-Century Studies, please see its website.

 - Indiana University Trustees' Teaching Award (2009)